October 7th, 2021 / Posted by

 Like our client who was hesitant to make the leap, being social isn’t something most CEOs inherently jump into.
 Many haven’t received coaching or training on social media best practices and shy away from it.
 Others don’t understand how they can best lean on their marketing team to build a genuine voice while getting support to offload the time investment.

-For those B2B SME CEOs who are taking advantage of social to spread their message, they realize it’s a highly effective way to communicate with clients, employees, stakeholders, investors, and others.
+For those B2B SMB CEOs who are taking advantage of social media to spread their message, they realize it’s a highly effective way to communicate with clients, employees, stakeholders, investors, and others.

 Are you interested in how to get started the right way?
 Are you unsure of the best practices across each channel?
-Contact us to get the conversation rolling or to learn more about our “Social Media for B2B SMB Execs” workshop, customized to each client’s unique environment.
+As part of our engagements, we carve out time for social selling workshops and can focus on how CEOs can shine on social media.
+Contact us to get the conversation rolling.